 If you’ve placed work into Libra in the past, don’t worry!
 Older URLs remain functional, and we’re migrating your work to our newest platform!

 You still determine who can see the work you put into LibraOpen:

 - A Public Deposit License makes the description and full contents of your submission available worldwide, and you retain the right to submit your work to publishers and other repositories.

-- A UVA-only Deposit License makes the description of your work available worldwide, but makes the full content available only to users of UVA Libraries.
+- A UVA-only Deposit License makes the description of your work available worldwide, but the full content to users of UVA Libraries only.